Metropolis of Kiev (Patriarchate of Moscow): Commonwealth of Three Nations

 The official title of Patriarch Nikon of Moscow was "Patriarch of Moscow and all Greater, Lesser, and White Russia".
 However, in the Commonwealth, the Metropolitan of Kiev, Galicia and all Rus' — Sylvester Kosiv — managed to defend his independence from the Moscow Patriarchate.
 Kosiv was succeeded by Dionysius Balaban.
 Metropolitan Balaban supported the pro-Polish policies of Hetman Ivan Vyhovsky and was the co-author of the Treaty of Hadiach (1658).
 The treaty aimed to establish a "Commonwealth of Three Nations" by transforming the Polish–Lithuanian Commonwealth into a Polish–Lithuanian–Ruthenian Commonwealth (Rzeczpospolita Trojga Narodów).
 It would have elevated the Cossacks and Ruthenians to a position that was equal to that of the Poles and Lithuanians in the Polish–Lithuanian union.
 The treaty provided that Orthodoxy should be the predominant religion in the south-eastern provinces: the Kiev Voivodeship, the Bracław Voivodeship, and the Chernihiv Voivodeship of a new Ruthenian duchy — the Grand Principality of Rus.
 When the idea of a Ruthenian Duchy within the Commonwealth was abandoned, the proposal collapsed.
-The Canadian historian Paul Robert Magosci believes that happened because of the divisions among the Cossacks and because of the Russian invasion.
+The Canadian historian Paul Robert Magocsi believes that happened because of the divisions among the Cossacks and because of the Russian invasion.

 By 1686, Russia had complete sovereignty over the lands of the Zaporozhian Sich and left-bank Ukraine, as well as the city of Kiev.
 The Treaty of Perpetual Peace (1686) which was concluded by Russia and the Commonwealth affirmed this reality.
 As a result, the Greek Catholic population in those areas suffered oppression and many deaths.
 It also spelled an end to the independence and unity of the Hetman state.
 The Starodub, Chernihiv, and other territories in left-bank Ukraine went to Muscovy; the rest remained in the Commonwealth.